Projects in the Community

 - There was concern voiced about the Chapel Hill Park and Ride being built and not being immediately connected to the transitway.

 - Also, it was noted that all viable options should be presented to the public at the upcoming meeting for consideration, even those that are costly.
 This would give residents the full picture of what is possible and the impacts so that, as a community, we can make an educated decision.

 The Arena Expansion is on schedule to be completed in the Spring of 2021!

 Community Beautification Project

-The BCA has begun information gathering on what would be required to earn the Neighbourhood Watch designations for streets in the Hamlet.
+The BCA is now actively signing up community members to bring Neighbourhood watch back to the Hamlet.
 To follow this project, see our Neighbourhood Watch landing page.

 The BCA, Council on Aging, and Amica at Bearbrook worked on an audit of the walkability of Blackburn Hamlet.
 You can read the final audit online.